 After setting up the repository, you can install Visual Studio Code using the DNF package manager.

-Install the Stable Version
+- Stable Version (

 The stable version is recommended for most users.
 It provides reliable performance and features.
 To install it, use this command: